wilson0x4d/punit/README.md

 ## Writing Tests

-You can write your tests as functions, class methods, instance methods, or static methods with all forms offering identical functionality.
-You can also utilize async/await syntax without any additional overhead
+You can write tests as functions, class methods, instance methods, or static methods with all forms offering identical functionality.
+You can also utilize async/await syntax without any additional overhead.

 **pUnit** is based upon the fundamental concepts of `Facts` and `Theories`.
 These are codified using decorators, aptly named `@fact` and `@theory`.
-Consider these two examples:
+Consider these examples:

 ```python